 Bullying is prohibited by the district and could include hazing, threats, taunting, teasing, confinement, assault, demands for money, destruction of property, theft of valued possessions, name-calling, rumor-spreading, or ostracism.
-In some cases, bullying can occur through electronic methods, called "cyberbullying."

 If a student believes that he or she has experienced bullying or has witnessed bullying of another student, it is important for the student or parent to notify a teacher, school counselor, principal, or another district employee as soon as possible to obtain assistance and intervention.
 The administration will investigate any allegations of bullying or other related misconduct.
+The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.
+A student may anonymously report an alleged incident of bullying by contacting the school counselor.